kcjpop/postcss-atomic/README.md

 @custom-media --lg (min-width: 1024px);
 @custom-media --xl (min-width: 1280px);

-/* Each at-rule is set of related utility classes */
+/* Each at-rule/ directive is a set of related utility classes */
 @container;

 /* Generate all classes of "float" directive */